 I also don’t recommend anything that is less than $100 if you’re serious about your music production, rather stick to your on-board sound card till you have invested some more cash.

 All the interface I’m going to review will work on both pc and mac, even with things such as an iPad.
-They’ll also work on all reputable music software such as ableton, cubase, logic, garageband, fl studio etc.
+They’ll also work on all reputable music software such as ableton, cubase, logic, garageband, fl studio etc. and you should be able to record multiple sounds with them including drums as well as percussion.

 They’re great entry level and affordable as well.
 The best way to choose an interface is to check what you want to use it for and how many channels you’re going to need.
 These days all companies are using the same technology so sound quality is more or less the same, the most important thing to look out for is the features.